 In 1793, the "Upper Canada Act Against Slavery" was passed, allowing Blacks aged 25 years and older freedom from slavery in Canada.
 This created a safe haven for African American runaway slaves and made Canada the destination for many who fled.
 As a result, hundreds of escaped slaves settled in St. Catharines and created a vibrant Black community

 Anthony Burns Grave Site & Victoria Lawn Cemetery.
 Historic marker honors Rev. Anthony Burns, the last person tried under the Fugitive Slave Act in Massachusetts.

 Richard Pierpoint Historic Marker in Centennial Park honors Pierpoint's years of military service to the Crown.

 The BME Church (Salem Chapel) — Many freedom seekers attended church and meetings at this Church, including Harriet Tubman.
 The Salem Chapel, British Methodist Episcopal Church was the first Black church in St. Catharines.
 Originally known as the African Methodist Episcopal Church, the name was changed to reflect their loyalty to the British Empire.
 Contact Ada Summers 905-984-6769 for more information.

 Sheffield's Black Cultural Museum, Long Point Rd.
 View slave artifacts and learn the history of early Black pioneers who settled this region.
 The museum is just off route 2 miles west of Collingwood.

 Owen Sound, ON

-BME Church served the needs of former slaves arriving on the Underground Railroad and are considered the founders of the Annual Emancipation Day Celebration that takes place the first weekend of August since 1862.
+BME Church served the needs of former slaves arriving on the Underground Railroad and are considered the founders of the Annual Emancipation Festival that takes place the first weekend of August since 1862.